 “We wanted to involve aspiring artists to contribute as we believe it’s important to provide them with a platform to showcase their work,” says FusionBN President Kelvin Tan Jun Wei.

-Priced between $5.50 and $7.50, Tan said the first batch of artblock designs are centred around patriotism — the country’s culture, landmark as well as people.
+Priced between $5.50 and $7.50, Tan said the first batch of artblock designs are centred around patriotism — the country’s culture, landmarks as well as people.